 That's all you need to do to fix your video!
 Quite simple and user-friendly, isn't it?
 Simply follow the steps outlined above and your video will be repaired in no time!

 Experienced the lip-sync on your Mac machine?
-This is a subtle error as media players don’t usually have a means of detecting if the character in the film is saying what is being heard on the speaker.
-If the error originated from your Mac device or your VLC Media Player, there are a few things to try in order to fix the error.
+This is a subtle error as media players don't usually have a means of detecting if the character in the film is saying what is being heard on the speaker.
+If the error originated from your Mac device or your VLC Media Player, there are a few things to try to fix the error.

 Please follow the steps below to set a value for the video audio sync on your VLC Media Player on your Mac device.